-TheraCann will, collectively, directly or indirectly own or control approximately 58.81% of the issued and outstanding Common Shares and approximately 58.81% of the voting power attached to all of our Common Shares.
-As a result, TheraCann may have a significant influence over the Resulting Issuer and its affairs.
+TheraCann will, collectively, directly or indirectly own or control approximately 58.81% of the issued and outstanding Common Shares.
+Messrs.
+Chris Bolton and Kyle Horak, directors and officers of TheraCann, will also be directors and officers of the Company.
+As a result, TheraCann may have a significant influence over the Company and its affairs.
+However, pursuant to an agreement between TheraCann and the Company, TheraCann will agree that it will not exercise any voting rights associated with any Common Shares which exceed 49% of the Common Shares outstanding from time to time, notwithstanding the fact that it may own or exercise control over additional Common Shares.
 See "Risk Factors".

-Principal Shareholder Type of ownership Number of Common Shares owned, controlled, or directed Percentage of outstanding Common Shares (1) TheraCann Direct 47,500,000 58.81%
+Principal Shareholder Type of ownership Number of Common Shares owned, controlled, or directed Percentage of outstanding Common Shares (1) TheraCann (2) Direct 47,500,000 58.81%